Trustworthy Representation Learning via Information Funnels and Bottlenecks: Declarations

-This work was supported by the "DDAI" COMET Module within the COMET -- Competence Centers for Excellent Technologies Programme, funded by the Austrian Federal Ministry (BMK and BMDW), the Austrian Research Promotion Agency (FFG), the province of Styria (SFG) and partners from industry and academia.
+\bmhead{Funding} This work was supported by the ``DDAI" COMET Module within the COMET --- Competence Centers for Excellent Technologies Programme, funded by the Austrian Federal Ministry (BMK and BMDW), the Austrian Research Promotion Agency (FFG), the province of Styria (SFG) and partners from industry and academia.
 The COMET Programme is managed by FFG.
+The financial support by the Austrian Federal Ministry of Labour and Economy, the National Foundation for Research, Technology and Development and the Christian Doppler Research Association is gratefully acknowledged.
+Furthermore, the research was funded by RHI Magnesita.